Deep Learning-Based Estimation and Goodness-of-Fit for Large-Scale Confirmatory Item Factor Analysis: Classifier Two-Sample Tests for Goodness-of-Fit Assessment

 \subsection{Approximate C2STs}

 The C2STs described above are exact in the sense that they test the null hypothesis that the real distribution $\mathbb{P}$ and the synthetic distribution $\hat{\mathbb{P}}$ are exactly equal.
-In general, however, it is unlikely that any specified IFA model will exactly capture the data generating mechanism such that $\mathbb{P} = \hat{\mathbb{P}}$ \citep[e.g.,][]{Cudeck1991, MacCallum1991}.
-We therefore propose a more realistic approximate C2ST for which we assume $\mathbb{P} \neq \hat{\mathbb{P}}$ and we test $H_0: \acc = 1/2 + \delta$ against $H_1: \acc > 1/2 + \delta$ where $\delta \in (0, 1/2)$ is a pre-specified value representing the degree of model error viewed as tolerable by the user.
-The approximate C2ST is not a test of exact GOF because it does not test whether the hypothesized IFA model exactly captures the data generating mechanism.
-Instead, the approximate C2ST is a test of approximate GOF wherein the user asserts that an IFA model that fits the data ``well enough'' should be capable of synthesizing item response patterns that can only be distinguished from real item response patterns around $100\delta \%$ of the time.
+In general, however, it is unlikely that any specified IFA model will exactly capture the data generating mechanism such that $\mathbb{P} = \hat{\mathbb{P}}$ \parencite[e.g.,][]{Cudeck1991, MacCallum1991}.
+We therefore propose a more realistic approximate C2ST (C2ST-A) for which we assume $\mathbb{P} \neq \hat{\mathbb{P}}$ and we test $H_0: \acc = 1/2 + \delta$ against $H_1: \acc > 1/2 + \delta$ where $\delta \in (0, 1/2)$ is a pre-specified value representing the degree of model error viewed as tolerable by the user.
+The C2ST-A is not a test of exact GOF because it does not test whether the hypothesized IFA model exactly captures the data generating mechanism.
+Instead, the C2ST-A is a test of approximate GOF wherein the user asserts that an IFA model that fits the data ``well enough'' should be capable of synthesizing item response patterns that can only be distinguished from real item response patterns around $100\delta \%$ of the time.